wg-perception/object_recognition_core/doc/source/api/training.rst

       ecto::spore<ModelPartType> model_part_;
     };

 The ``process`` function fills your document with everything that makes your model specific.
-Use the ``set_attachment`` member function of the ``db::Document`` to fill the different elements of the model.
-If your type is not supported, you will have to implement the following member functions (and please send us a patch containing them):
+Use the ``set_value`` to add fields that can be searched (strings, numerals) and the ``set_attachment`` member function of the ``db::Document`` to fill the different binary blobs of the model.
+If your type is not supported, you will have to implement the following member functions (and please send us a patch containing them if it is a very common type):

 .. code-block:: cpp
     :linenos: